ogivuk/home-it/linux-admin.md

 * `--delete` tells rsync to delete files from the receiving side that are not on the sending side.
 * `--exclude=PATTERN` exclude files matching PATTERN
 * `--dry-run` makes rsync perform a trial run that doesn’t make any changes.
 Use with `-v`
+* `--files-from=FILE` specifies the exact list of files to transfer, where the filenames are all relative to the source directory

 # Links